 - Mentoring, and more

-This helps give feedback to provide an understanding of how your staff perceive your company and what you may need to do to improve the way you’re communicating or the value you’re showing your staff.
+This helps give feedback to provide an understanding of how your employees perceive your company and what you may need to do to improve the way you’re communicating or the value you’re showing your employees.

 5. Healthy work environment